Bigaston/easy-bot/README.md

 # EasyBot
-A system for create your own Discord bot with JSON.
+A system made to create your own Discord bot with JSON.

 ## Synthax
 ```